Abdelmoneim00/dataBaseExpress/README.md

   A- make sure to run script "npm run reset" to reset all the data in database before testing.
   B- make sure you have db for testing before running tests.

-7-database is running on host 127.0.0.1 and app is running on port 3000.
+7-database is running on host 127.0.0.1 and port 5432 and app is running on port 3000.

+make sure to create order_product, user, and product before creating orders

 Runing the program locally in development mode:
   A-`npm run start`